This page in Swedish

 How is a journal’s impact factor calculated?

-In this example, we have chosen the 2018 Journal Impact Factor (JIF) for the journal Lancet.
-For 2018, the number of citations to articles from the Lancet in 2016 and 2017 is divided by the total number of published articles during the same two years, which gives the journal's impact factor.
+In this example, we have chosen the 2022 Journal Impact Factor (JIF) for the journal Lancet.
+The number of citations in 2022 to articles from the Lancet in 2020 and 2021 is divided by the total number of published articles during the same two years, which gives the journal's impact factor.

 One of the advantages of citation analysis is using large amounts of research, thus discovering patterns and deviations over time.
 It is imperative to compare apples with apples, that is, within the same subject area, the same annual interval, and the same publication type.
 This method is best suited for large units.